carbon-data-specification/Steering_Committee/rules_of_engagement.md

 * Groups shall endeavour to reach consensus on all decisions.
 * Informal methods of reaching consensus are encouraged (e.g. a show of hands).
 * Groups SHOULD attempt to ensure contributions relating to the same subject matter are considered together before being disposed.
-* However the chair SHALL ensure that progress is not delayed by unavailable contributions or participants.
+* However the Maintainer SHALL ensure that progress is not delayed by unavailable contributions or participants.
 * Agreement SHALL be sought in all forms of meeting.

 ### Handling objections when seeking consensus